abcnorio/mixedmethod-rcode/README.md

 ## Overview

 The book itself is about mixed methodology especially if it comes to data analysis.
-The R-Code is licensed under GNU GPL v3 and although the book is written in German (original language), the R-code can be used without any German language skills.
+Although the book is written in German (original language), the R-code can be used without any German language skills.
 The notes and comments in the code are written in English.
+The code is not organized as a R-package and that's not the intention here.
+However, some functions may be useful for this or that purpose.
+Comments here and there in the code should help to understand the main aim if the book is neither available or cannot be understood.

+## License

+The R-code is licensed under GNU GPL v3.
+Please feel free to use, modify or share the code if it is helpful for you.

 ## Filenames